As U.S. discouraged mask use for public, White House team raced to secure face coverings from Taiwan for senior staff

 During a call on March 14 with an official in the Taiwanese government, he asked if the country would be willing to provide the U.S. government with some of its supply.
 Days later, Taiwan formally agreed to a government-to-government shipment of 500,000 masks, according to people familiar with the arrangement.
 The island donated surgical masks, not N95 respirators.

-NSC officials decided to earmark a small portion for the White House, while the rest went to the national stockpile according to the people familiar with the situation.
+NSC officials decided to earmark a small portion for the White House, while the rest went to the national stockpile, according to the people familiar with the situation.

 A goodwill shipment

-At the time, Taiwan had a ban on the commercial export of masks to meet the needs of its own citizens, which were only allowed to buy a limited number a week.
+At the time, Taiwan had a ban on the commercial export of masks to meet the needs of its own citizens, who were only allowed to buy a limited number a week.

 The shipment of masks between the United States and Taiwan sidestepped this ban because it was a government-to-government arrangement, rather than a foreign purchase from a Taiwanese manufacturer, according to people familiar with the deal.